lucasdavid/keras-explainable/docs/methods/index.rst

 AI Explaining Methods
 =====================

-In this page, we list the available AI Explaining Methods and a few examples on how to work with them.
+We list in this page the AI Explaining Methods implemented in ``keras-explainable``, as well as a few examples on how to utilize them.

 Saliency and Gradient-based
 """""""""""""""""""""""""""